Updated September 30, 2019

 Monday-Friday, 8 a.m.-noon, 3-6 p.m.; weekends 9-11 a.m., 4-6 p.m

 From 1976 to 1983, a brutal dictatorship gripped Argentina.
-According to human rights organizations, over 30,000 people – mostly youth – were disappeared, tortured or murdered.
-Throughout the country the regime operated “detention centers,” some of which are now museums called Archivo de la Memoria (Memory Archives).
+According to human rights organizations, over 30,000 people – mostly youth – disappeared, or were tortured or murdered.
+Throughout the country, the regime operated “detention centers,” some of which are now museums called Archivo de la Memoria (Memory Archives).

-The Archivo de la Memoria in Córdoba, located on an alley next to the cathedral, is an especially potent experience.
+The Archivo de la Memoria in Córdoba, located in an alley next to the cathedral, is an especially potent experience.
 If you are sensitive to energies, you might find this a rather uncomfortable visit.
-The walls that hid the torture chambers have been removed, and the cells – many inscribed with the dying words of the political prisoners – once more see the light of day.
+The walls that hid the torture chambers have been removed, and the cells once more are exposed to the light of day so that the walls expose the inscriptions of the dying words of the political prisoners.

 Other former torture centers from the 1976-1983 dictatorship are also now museums, including the Archivo de la Memoria in Resistencia and Rosario, and the ESMA in Buenos Aires (www.espaciomemoria.ar).